top of page

 Final Thoughts:

 Keep in mind that all dojos and style of training execution are different.
 A Taekwondo studio may be more competitive than another traditional Taekwondo studio.
 A Boxing class may be more for fitness than sport competition.
-A self-defense training program may focus more on unarmed self-defense rather than weapon training or maybe not even offer any type of weapon training.
-Every program is dependent on the instructors and its team so do your due diligence and do your research.
+A self-defense training program may focus more on unarmed self-defense rather than weapon training or maybe not offer any weapon training.
+Every program is dependent on the instructors and the staff so do your due diligence and do your research.
 Additionally, remember that you can also join a combative sport gym, follow a fighters training program and not have to compete at all.
 Most combative sport gyms these days include more general population simply looking to get fit than fighters looking to compete.

 With that said, after practicing martial arts for over 20+ years, I've learned that taking concepts from all three training systems can crossover.
 You can take the technical knowledge from traditional martial arts into sport competitions.
 You can transfer explosiveness, power and endurance gained from combative sport into traditional martial arts.
 You can take some self-defense tactics into the ring.
 Finally, combining both trainings from traditional and combative sports can give you the higher ground in a self-defense situation.
 No matter which training style you choose to practice, remember this famou quote stated by Bruce Lee "Adapt what is useful.
 Reject what is useless, and add what is specifically your own."